realshafer/RNBO-on-Raspberry-Pi/README.md

 Eject the MicroSD from the computer and insert it into the Raspberry Pi.

 # Setting up and booting the Raspberry Pi
+Before connecting power to the Raspberry Pi, connect your class-compliant audio interface via USB.
+Alternatively, you can use a [Raspberry Pi audio hat](https://www.google.com/search?q=raspberry+pi+audio+hat).

+Connect power to the Raspberry Pi.
+The red LED indicates power.
+The flash green LED indicates that the computer is reading from the MicroSD.

+It might take 2-3 minutes for the first booting sequence to complete.

+Make sure your computer is connected to the same WiFi as the one you setup in the Raspberry Pi Imager.

+Open up a RNBO project and open the Export Sidebar.
+If everything worked, you should see your Raspberry Pi as an option under "Devices."